Njoxpy/react-learning-journey/tutorials/docs/basics/day_1.md

   - `public folder`: Includes files that are public to the browser.
 In the public folder, there is a file called index.html.
 This is where React code is injected into the div tag with an id of root.

   - `src`: This is where we will spend most of our time when learning React.
 All React components will be in the src folder.
-In the src folder, there
+In the src folder, there are components which we will be creating for our react application example contact page, home page, footer and so on.

 ## npm start